 The following tutorial demonstrates how to install a firmware file by using the smartphone flash tool on a computer that runs on a version of the Windows operating system.

-How to Flash Stock ROM (Firmware) Using Smartphone Flash Tool
+How to Flash Firmware Using Smartphone Flash Tool

-2. Download the ROM that you want to flash onto the computer and extract the file by right-clicking on it > choosing extract from the menu.
-(You can also follow the same steps given below for flashing a custom ROM that’s made for your device if you like.)
+2. Download the ROM that you want to flash onto the computer and extract the file by right-clicking on it, and then clicking Extract from the menu.

-8. Pick up the smartphone, making sure it is powered off first, and connect it to the computer with the USB cable, remembering to press one of the Volume buttons once it’s connected so the computer can detect the mobile device.
+8. Pick up the smartphone, making sure it is powered off first, and connect it to the computer with the USB cable.

 The ROM will then get flashed to the smartphone.
 You know the flashing is finished when you get a big green tick at the end.

 - Download Micromax Stock ROM for All Devices

 - Download Samsung Stock ROM for All Devices

 - Download Sony Xperia Stock ROM for All Devices

 - Download Lenovo Stock ROM for All Devices